olson-sean-k/decorum/README.md

 ## Hashing Functions

-The `NotNan` and `Finite` types implement `Hash`, but sometimes it is not possible or ergonomic to use these.
+The `Ordered`, `NotNan` and `Finite` types implement `Hash`, but sometimes it is not possible or ergonomic to use these.
 Hashing functions for raw floating point values can be used instead.

 With the [derivative](https://crates.io/crates/derivative) crate, floating point fields can be hashed using one of these functions when deriving `Hash`.